mishguruorg/angular-timezone-selector/README.md

 [tiagotex](https://github.com/tiagotex) for adding the ability to set the local timezone as default, and fixing a bug where primary timezones with spaces wouldn't work

+[Rémy Dufour](https://github.com/Kilimangaro) for adding Montreal as a timezone

 #### Attributions
 Inspired by [angular-timezone-select](https://github.com/alexcheng1982/angular-timezone-select) from [alexcheng1982](https://github.com/alexcheng1982).